wvcpw/OSM-Buildings/README.md

 =============
 This repo contains files, commands, etc. used to extract (building) features from OpenStreetMap for use with osm2pgsql to convert to PostGIS/PostgreSQL.
 Eventually this data can be extracted as shapefile - and this is currently its most common use.

-+ used PostgreSQL for Windows: postgresql-9.2.4-1-windows-x64.exe http://www.enterprisedb.com/products-services-training/pgdownload#windows >choose a personal password >uncheck the Stack Builder option before finishing installation
++ used PostgreSQL for Windows: postgresql-9.2.4-1-windows-x64.exe http://www.enterprisedb.com/products-services-training/pgdownload#windows > Choose a personal password > Uncheck the Stack Builder option before finishing installation.

 + used PostGIS for Windows: postgis-pg92x64-setup-2.0.3-2.exe http://postgis.net/windows_downloads.
 Direct link to download: http://download.osgeo.org/postgis/windows/pg92/